tstreets/ExpressProject_Starter/README.md

 ## Deploy Project To Heroku

 ### Update port
 Inside of the index.js file, we're going to update the port variable.
-Instead having it set to 3000, we're going to let it use a default value or 3000 if none is set.
+Instead of having it set to 3000 by default, we're going to let it use the server's default value.
+If there is none set then we'll use 3000.
 This is required for our project to run on heroku.
 It'll look like this.

 Code Snippet (index.js):
 ```javascript